palanca1818/marc/How-to-use-custom-images.md

 2. Remove all FAT lines attributes.
 Those are not supported, anyway.
 In fonts, fat line is drown by 2 nested contours.
 3. Join all contours to single outline.
 That's the last and the most important step.
 Usually, editors automatically set right contours direction, dependent on nesting and black fill.

+## Online solution

+You can use this website : https://jakearchibald.github.io/svgomg/

 __Troubleshooting.__